Leave a Legacy and Receive Tax Breaks at the Same Time!

 - Annual payments are tax-advantaged.
 The annual payments are taxed favorably and a portion of payments from cash gifts will be tax-free for a term of years.
 If a gift is made using appreciated property such as securities or real estate, the donor avoids tax on a portion of the capital gain.

 By making any type of planned gift to the Seattle Lighthouse for the Blind Foundation, you will help to build a lasting endowment for the blind and Deaf-Blind communities.
-If you send notification of your gift by April 18th, 2008, you will be included as a Charter Member of the Lighthouse Legacy Society.
 Membership benefits include:

 - Your name listed as a Charter Lighthouse Legacy Society member on our Legacy Society plaque, in Lighthouse publications, and in our annual report.